kdave/btrfs-progs/tests/README.md

     `tests/mkfs-tests-results.txt`), and not printed to the terminal
   * `_log_stdout` - dtto but it is printed to the terminal
 * execution helpers
-  * `run_check` - should be used for basically all commadns, the command and arguments are stored to the results log for debugging and the return value is checked so there are no silent failures even for the "unimportant" commands
+  * `run_check` - should be used for basically all commands, the command and arguments are stored to the results log for debugging and the return value is checked so there are no silent failures even for the "unimportant" commands
   * `run_check_stdout` - like the above but the output can be processed further, eg. filtering